TheKikGen/stm32-tkg-hid-bootloader/README.md

 Quit Arduino IDE if active.

-First, to add a new upload method in the STM32F1 boards, you need to modify the boards.xt usally located in your Arduino installation directory at Arduino\hardware\Arduino_STM32\STM32F1.
+First, to add a new upload method in the STM32F1 boards, you need to modify the "boards.txt" usally located in your Arduino installation directory at "Arduino\hardware\Arduino_STM32\STM32F1".
 Make a backup copy before editing the file :

 Search the section "## Generic STM32F103C ##" in the board.txt file, then the sub section "#-- UPLOAD METHODS --", and add the following lines at the last part of the upload section, to create a new "TKG-HID" upload method that will be shown in the IDE menu :
 ``````